jototland/stackedit_workspace/statistikknotater/bayesian.md

 * $P(A_i|x)$ is our *posterior* probability, updated because we now know $x$.
 * $P(x|A_j)$ is the *likelihood* of x assuming $A_j$.
 (Note that the sum of all the likelihoods is not $1$).

-In the continuous case, we no longer have a finite partition of $S$.
-Instead we have a
+In the continuous case, we no longer have a finite partition of $S$ into discrete events.

+Instead we have a continuous probability function $p$ depending upon a paramater $\theta$, or $p(\theta)$

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0NjA0NDU0N119
+eyJoaXN0b3J5IjpbNjAwMTgyMjUxXX0=
 -->